Sammaye/MongoYii/readme.md

 #### Deprecation Notice

 By default currently a `many` relation has no caching to it.
-This goes against how Yii works and actually can lead to less peformant applications in the real world, unless speciifically coded for, as such caching willk be turned on by default as some point in the future:
+This goes against how Yii works as such caching will be turned on by default at some point in the future:
 [https://github.com/Sammaye/MongoYii/issues/169](https://github.com/Sammaye/MongoYii/issues/169).

 The change will not happen for a long time to give people who have come to expect the behaviour of no caching a chance to move their code.